ccoenen/university-automation/Unity-United/README.md

 ## Usage

-Run it with a bunch of paths.
+Run it with a parent path to search recursively. `node unity-united.js /home/projects`.

+Take the output and add it to your `projects-v1.json`.

 ## How it operates